DiliniRajapaksha/DeveloperJournal/_drafts/2019-07-06-what-is-spring-boot.md

 "

 If you've ever set up a spring application in the past, you would know the pain!
 How much configuration that has to be done.
-Well, Spring Boot kind of makes a spring application developer's life easier.
+Well, Spring Boot kind of makes a Spring application developer's life easier.
-Spring Boot still uses Spring framework under the hood, but almost all of the configuration is done for you if you wish.
+Spring Boot still uses the Spring framework under the hood, but almost all of the configuration is done for you if you wish.

-Whether you use spring boot or spring framework, you would still create a spring application at the end.
-The differences are in the process. how fast and how easy things can get during the developement.
+Whether you use Spring Boot or Spring framework, you would still create a Spring application at the end.
+The differences are in the process. how fast and how easy things can get during development.